 It is just that the sole goal of our life is the self-perfection of our soul if only because any other goal would be meaningless in the face of death.

-Do not think that bewilderment before the meaning of human life and inability to comprehend it is anything exalted or tragic.
+Do not imagine that bewilderment before the meaning of human life and inability to comprehend it is anything exalted or tragic.
 A person’s bewilderment before the meaning of life is akin to the bewilderment of a man who finds himself among a group of people engaged in the reading of a good book.
-The bewilderment of this man, who was not listening or could not understand what was being read, and who is now fidgeting among an engaged audience, is not anything exalted and tragic, but rather something amusing, silly and pitiful.
+The bewilderment of this man, who was not listening or could not understand what was being read, and who is now fidgeting among an engaged audience, is not anything exalted and tragic, but rather something ridiculous, silly and pathetic.